Tensor SVD: Statistical and Computational Limits: Simulations

-Then we consider a setting that further allows the tensor dimensions to be different.
-Specifically, we let $\Y = \X + \Z$ be generated based on the same scheme as the previous setting with $p_1, p_2, p_3$ having various values, and $r_1 =r_2 = r_3 = 5$.
-We repeat the experiment for 100 times, then record the average performance of Algorithm \ref{al:strong-signal} in Table \ref{table:setting2}.
+Then we consider another setting that $\X$ has three different dimensions.
+Specifically, we generate $\Y = \X + \Z$ by the same scheme as the previous setting with varying $(p_1, p_2, p_3)$ and fixed $r_1 =r_2 = r_3 = 5$.
+We repeat the experiment for 100 times, then record the average estimation errors in Table \ref{table:setting2}.
 Again, we can see HOOI performs well under various values of dimensions.